RedisGears/RedisGears/docs/readers.md

   * **'key'**: the name of the key
   * **'value'**: the value of the key
-  * **'type'**: the type of the key (string, hash, set, zset, list, module)
+  * **'type'**: the core Redis type may be: 'string', 'hash', 'list', 'set', 'zset' or 'stream'
-  * **'event'**: the event that trigger the execution (None if the execution created using [run](functions.md#run) function)
+  * **'event'**: the event that triggered the execution (`#!python None` if the execution was created via the [run](functions.md#run) function)

 **Batch Mode**

 The reader scans the entire database for keys.
-For each key found, it first reads a key's name, then fetches its value (unless use with 'readValue' option set to 'False') and finally generates a record.
+For each key found, it first reads a key's name, then fetches its value (unless used with `#!python readValue=False` argument) and finally generates a record.

 Its operation can be controlled by the following means:

   * Glob-like pattern: generates records only for key names that match the pattern
-  * Read or not read the value
+  * Read value: a Boolean specifying whether the value is read or not
-  * Use scan or just search of the specified key
+  * Use scanning: a Boolean specifying whether to scan and match the pattern or use it as an explicit key name

 **Event Mode**